tnsqkyy/hackbook/tooling/sniffing/wireshark/README.md

 # Wireshark <img src="./assets/images/wireshark-logo.png" width="35px" height="35px" alt="Wireshark Logo" />

-**Wireshark** is the world's standard for network protocol analysis.
-Where tools like Aircrack-NG help you *capture* data, Wireshark helps you *understand* it.
-It translates raw packet data into a human-readable format, allowing you to see every conversation on your network at a microscopic level.
+**Wireshark** is like a microscope for your network.
+While other tools *capture* the data, Wireshark helps you *understand* it.
+It takes the raw 1s and 0s flying across your network and translates them into a human-readable format, letting you see every conversation up close.

-This guide focuses on a core pentesting workflow: analyzing a pre-existing capture file (`.pcap`) to find interesting information.
+This guide shows you how to use Wireshark to look through a captured file (`.pcap`) and find interesting stuff.

 ---

-## 📌 Overview
+## 📌 What's it for?

-This workflow uses Wireshark for:
+In this guide, we'll use Wireshark to:

-*   Opening and navigating packet capture files.
+*   Open and look around a packet capture file.
-*   Filtering out noise to isolate specific conversations.
+*   Filter out all the noise to focus on one conversation.
-*   Inspecting packet layers to understand how protocols interact.
+*   Dig into the layers of a packet to see how it works.
-*   Reconstructing a full TCP stream to read application data (e.g., an HTTP conversation).
+*   Rebuild a conversation to read what was being said (like a web page request).
-*   Exporting files or objects transferred over the network.
+*   Save files that were sent over the network.

-This is about turning a sea of packets into actionable intelligence.
+Basically, we're turning a huge ocean of data into a few drops of useful information.

 ---

 ## 1. Get a Capture File

-Unlike a live capture tool, your first step is to have a `.pcap` or `.pcapng` file (common file formats for captured network traffic).
-These can come from:
+First, you need a `.pcap` or `.pcapng` file, which is just a saved chunk of network traffic.
+You can get these from:

 *   Tools like `tcpdump` or `aircrack-ng`.
-*   Downloading sample captures from online repositories (e.g., Wireshark's Sample Captures).
+*   Downloading practice files online (the Wireshark website has a bunch).
-*   Exporting traffic from a virtual machine or sandbox environment.
+*   Saving the network traffic from a virtual machine.

-For this guide, assume you have a file named `capture.pcap`.
+For this guide, we'll pretend you have a file called `capture.pcap`.

 ---